by Samurai Mom

 During our trip to Italy this summer, I’ve been thinking about the lessons that Samurai Dad and I have taught and learned through travel with our teens.
 Unbelievably, these lessons have been delivered with only a few lectures.
 Just as incredible, there have been fewer sighs, glazed, long-suffering looks or eye-rolls.
 Complaints?
 Yes.
 But they’re not particularly directed at Samurai Dad or at me.
 After all, there’s not as much parental top-down oversight to rail against while on the road.
 We’re learning along with them about how to travel to different places efficiently, on a budget and with respect for the people who live there.

-Understanding where you are in the world and how to get to where you want to go is critical to help teens become independent.
+Understanding where you are in the world and how to get to where you want to go is critical to independence.
 Yet even many adults (like me) struggle with navigation without a GPS.

 Here’s why I’m working on it: how to get from point A to point B represents so much more than a physical relocation of yourself: it is a basic requirement of freedom.
 Teach your teen to master this skill while you travel and it will change their sense of independence and their willingness to explore.